Sambucus nigra subsp. cerulea

 - Broadleaf deciduous (nearly evergreen mild climates) tree or large shrub,15-30 ft (9-15 m) high, may form a thicket, has pithy stems.
 Leaves opposite, pinnately compound, 15-25 cm long, 5-7(9) leaflets, each 5-15 cm long and 1-5 cm wide, narrowly ovate or lanceolate, unequal at base, coarsely serrate, bright green (a variable species).
 Flowers yellowish-white, 5-lobed, 6 mm wide, in many branched, flat clusters.
-Fruit 6 mm, dark blue with whitish bloom, edible, but not very palatable, makes a good jam, pie, and wine.
+Fruit 6 mm, dark blue with whitish bloom, edible, but not very palatable fresh.
+When cooked makes a good jam, pie, and wine.

 - Sun, prefers forest-edge location and moist soils.

 - Hardy to USDA Zone 4 Native from British Columbia east to Montana and Utah, south to California and New Mexico.
 Shrubs in the genus Sambucus are the only ones found in the Pacific Northwest forests that have both opposite and pinnately compound leaves.